 A: American Fortune Mergers & Acquisitions LLC is a premier provider of Business Advisory services in the areas of Mergers & Acquisitions (Business Sale & Acquisitions), Business Consulting, Business Growth/Exit/Succession Planning and Business Valuations for companies with annual revenues up to $50 million.
 The set of our unique processes increases the value and marketability of your business.
 We provide expertise in areas of growth and profitability, business due diligence, financial analysis, tax minimization and value maximization.
 American Fortune will prepare your business for the market, discretely market the business for sale, find the right buyer, and sell the business at the best price, at the right time.
 At American Fortune Mergers & Acquisitions LLC, we adopt an unusual approach.
 We may actually discourage you from selling or buying a business until the timing and conditions are right, ensuring you a successful outcome.
-Our Business Advisors will work closely with your Attorney and CPA to make sure you have the right information and provide you with smart options, so you can take the best decisions for your business transfer.
-We maintain excellence by retaining Business Advisors who possess a solid base of credentials and experience, which guarantees you a solutions-oriented approach to your business transfer needs.
+Our Business Advisers will work closely with your Attorney and CPA to make sure you have the right information and provide you with smart options, so you can take the best decisions for your business sale.
+We maintain excellence by retaining Business Advisers who possess a solid base of credentials and experience, which guarantees you a solutions-oriented approach to your business sale needs.

 Q: Give a brief description about yourself.

 A: Brian Mazar holds a BS degree in Industrial Management plus an MBA.
 He has also attained the title – “CBI” (Certified Business Intermediary).
 Over a period of 22 years, Brian held key business and operations positions with four Fortune 500 companies that were Tier 1 suppliers to GM, Ford and Chrysler.
 He has broad business, management, operations and technical knowledge, particularly in manufacturing and technology sectors.
 In 1998, Brian founded a new firm under the name American Fortune Mergers & Acquisitions.
-American Fortune provides Merger and Acquisition services inclusive of Business Exit/Succession Planning and Business Valuations.
+American Fortune provides Merger and Acquisition services inclusive of Business Exit, Succession Planning and Business Valuations.
 American Fortune also provides expertise in growth and profitability, business due diligence, financial analysis, tax minimization and value maximization.

 Q: What ignited the spark in you to start your firm?

 A: I recognized that the current approach and process in the sale of business (mergers and acquisitions) does not serve the business owner (seller).
 The process used by most business brokers, merger and acquisitions and investment banking firms allows business buyers to set the stage and control how a business will be sold.
 The current approach leaves these sellers exposed and vulnerable.
 In most cases, buyers get what they want at the expense of business seller’s expectations.
-Once I learned the mechanics of the mergers and acquisitions industry, I conceived a different model which levels the playing field for business sellers.
+Once I learned the mechanics of the mergers & acquisitions industry, I conceived a different model which levels the playing field for business sellers.

-A: Our employees have to possess expertise in accounting, finance, contracts, general business and business systems, mergers and acquisitions, business exit planning, business valuations, negotiations as well as posses a MBA or equivalent.
+A: Our employees have to possess expertise in accounting, finance, contracts, general business and business systems, mergers & acquisitions, business exit planning, business valuations, negotiations as well as posses a MBA or equivalent.
 So, I would say that their knowledge and experience has been of equal importance to the firm.

 Q: What would you say are the top three skills needed to be a successful entrepreneur?